LayoutXML/AppListManager/README.md

 It is possible to filter applications lists received by `appListener`, `newAppListener`, `activitiesListener`, `newActivitiesListener` with any combination of [these flags](https://developer.android.com/reference/android/content/pm/ApplicationInfo#flags) and their opposites (if `FLAG_SYSTEM` filter returns a list of not updated systems apps, the opposite would be all user apps and updated system apps).
 You can also check individual application's flags and check if it contains any combination of them.

-Additionally, you can check whether an individual application has flags by using `AppList.checkFlags(...)` with 3 arguments - application (or activities) list, flags ([these ](https://developer.android.com/reference/android/content/pm/ApplicationInfo#flags)) and whether to match them or not.
+Additionally, you can check whether an individual application has flags by using `AppList.checkFlags(...)` with 3 arguments - application (or activities) list, flags ([these](https://developer.android.com/reference/android/content/pm/ApplicationInfo#flags)) and whether to match them or not.
 Alternatively, you can check flags  yourself by accessing app's flags using `.getFlags`.
 When checking an activity, method checks its application flags and not activity flags.

 ### Filtering activities with flags

-It is also possible to filter activities lists received by `activitiesListener`, `newActivitiesListener` with any combination of [these flags](https://developer.android.com/reference/android/content/pm/PackageManager#queryIntentActivities(android.content.Intent,%20int).
+It is also possible to filter activities lists received by `activitiesListener`, `newActivitiesListener` with any combination of [these flags](https://developer.android.com/reference/android/content/pm/PackageManager#queryIntentActivities(android.content.Intent,%20int)).

 ### More on flags